Freaky2164/TowerDefense/Projektmanagement/UseCases/Start_Game.md

 # 5. Postconditions
 The postconditions for this use case are:
 1. A new game is created
-2. A already existing game is loaded
+2. An already existing game is loaded